 - Accountability and disaggregated student data collection must be the cornerstones for planning and funding decisions at all levels.

-- The U.S. Office of Vocational and Adult Education must work to identify and remedy barriers to gender equity in CTE programs.
+- The U.S. Office of Career, Technical, and Adult Education must work to identify and remedy barriers to gender equity in CTE programs.

 - Support services must include training-related options such as dependent care, transportation assistance, counseling, tuition assistance, and other services that allow individuals to successfully complete training programs.
 Teachers and administrators must be trained to create classrooms free of harassment and stereotypical attitudes.

 - Career guidance and counseling must be provided to all students and delivered in a fair manner that ensures students are receiving information about high-skill, high-wage careers in nontraditional fields.